hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Cisco Threat Intelligence Director (CTID)
   - part of FMC
   - ingest 3rd-party cyber threat intelligence (CTI)
-  - the ability to consume</span> threat intelligence via STIX over TAXII
+  - the ability to consume threat intelligence via STIX over TAXII
   - process to use STIX to upload and download blacklists: <span style="color: #bb6600;">consumption</span>
   - mechanism
     - observables published to the elements